PhoenixGreen/Cypherpunktimes-articles/decentralised-identity.md

 Here's a simplified breakdown:

 - Ownership: You own it.
 It's not stored in a central database controlled by someone else.
 Think of it like having a digital wallet for your personal details.
 - Control: You decide who gets access to what.
-SSI lets you share only the necessary parts, like proving your age without revealing your exact birthdate.
+You share only the necessary parts, like proving your age without revealing your exact birthdate.
 - Privacy: SSI is designed to keep your information private.
 You're not part of a massive database that could be hacked.
 Instead, your data is secure, often using advanced technologies like blockchain.
 - No Middlemen: Traditional systems often involve middlemen, like banks verifying your data.
 SSI cuts out the middle, allowing direct interactions between you and whoever needs to confirm your identity.
 - Flexibility: Your digital identity should work across different platforms.
 SSI aims to be flexible and usable across various services without needing to create a new identity for each one.